Fever in Adults (cont.)

 - Common brand names of acetaminophen are Aspirin Free Anacin, Feverall, Genapap, Panadol, Tempra, and Tylenol.
 Read the product label for specific ingredients described as acetaminophen.
 Many other drugs contain acetaminophen in combination with other drugs so medicines should be checked to ensure that the total dose, even with combination medicines, should not exceed 3 grams in 24 hours.

 - A fever can cause anyone to become very dehydrated.
-Drink lots of fluids.
+Drink plenty of fluids.
 Attempts to cool the skin may only make a person more uncomfortable.
 This may also cause shivering, which will actually increase the body temperature if the fever is being caused by an infection.
 Further therapy depends on the cause of the fever and the accompanying symptoms.
 Basic cold symptoms can be treated with over-the-counter medications.

 - If the fever is caused by exposure to hot weather or overexertion (for example, heat stroke, hyperthermia, and heat exhaustion), the technique is different from treating any other fever.
 Neither acetaminophen nor ibuprofen will be effective.
 The person needs to be cooled immediately.
 If the person is confused or unconscious, seek emergency medical help immediately.
 While waiting for help, remove the person from the hot environment and remove his or her clothes.
 The body should be cooled with a wet sponge, and a fan should be directed over the person.